UK-Export-Finance/dtfs2/README.md

 We have a requirement to render multiple lists of facilities, also seperated by facility types.
 It is not possible to do this out-of-the-box.
 Therefore, for emails that have lists of facilities, we generate a single string with HTMl/Notify encodings, that will render lists in the Notify template.
 The single string will be passed as a single email variable to Notify.
 You can see this in `notify-template-formatters.js`, in TFM API.

 We have contacted Notify about this asking for more support.

-## Workflow/typeB integration

-At the start of the project, the requirement was to submit deals to another system called Workflow.
-"TypeB" is a Workflow service.
-Workflow is being retired and we submit to TFM now - so there is no need to integrate with Workflow/TypeB and this has been disabled.

-In the codebase there is commented out code for the TypeB functionality just incase we need to use it again.
-For more information see jira ticket DTFS2-4545 which contains links to the relevant PRs.

 ## Docker